webguru11124/adcash-backend/readme.md

 4. **Access the frontend:**
    Open your browser and navigate to `http://localhost:3000` to see the application.

+## Deployment to Amazon ECS

+### Prerequisites

+- AWS CLI configured with your credentials
+- Amazon ECR repository created
+- Amazon ECS cluster and service created
+- ECS task definition JSON file created and stored in the repository

+### Steps

+1. **Set up GitHub Secrets:**
+   Store your AWS credentials in GitHub Actions secrets:
+   - `AWS_ACCESS_KEY_ID`
+   - `AWS_SECRET_ACCESS_KEY`

+2. **Update the GitHub Actions workflow:**
+   Ensure the `.github/workflows/aws.yml` file is configured with your environment variables.

+3. **Push to the main branch:**
+   When you push changes to the `main` branch, the GitHub Actions workflow will automatically build and deploy your application to Amazon ECS.

+4. **Monitor the deployment:**
+   You can monitor the deployment process in the GitHub Actions tab of your repository.

 ## Contributing

 Feel free to submit issues and pull requests for improvements and bug fixes.